Kołobrzeg: Second World War

-During the World War II the German state brought in numerous forced laborers to the city, among them many Poles.
+During World War II the German state brought in numerous forced laborers to the city, among them many Poles.
 The city's economy was changed to military production-especially after the German invasion of the Soviet Union.
 The forced laborers were threatened with everyday harassment and repression; they were forbidden from using phones, holding cultural events and sports events, they could not visit restaurants or swimming pools, or have contact with the local German population.
 Poles were only allowed to attend a church mass once a month – and only in the German language.
 They also had smaller food rations than Germans, and had to wear a sign with the letter P on their clothes indicating their ethnic background.
 Additionally, medical help for Polish workers was limited by the authorities.
 Arrests and imprisonment for various offences, such as "slow pace of work" or leaving the workspace, were everyday occurrences.
+A labour subcamp of the Stalag II-D prisoner-of-war camp for Allied POWs was also operated in the city by Germany.

 In 1944, the city was selected as a fortress — Festung Kolberg.
 The 1807 siege was used for the last Nazi propaganda film, Kolberg shortly before the end of the war by Joseph Goebbels.
 It was meant to inspire the Germans with its depiction of the heroic Prussian defence during the Napoleonic Wars.
 Tremendous resources were devoted to filming this epic, even diverting tens of thousands of troops from the front lines to have them serve as extras in battle scenes.
 Ironically, the film was released in the final few weeks of Nazi Germany's existence, when most of the country's cinemas were already destroyed.